Guè: Madreperla (2023)

 On 13 January 2023, Madreperla was released, an album entirely produced by the Italian producer Bassi Maestro.

 Tropico del Capricorno (2024–present)

 In December 2024, Guè was announced as one of the featured artists in Shablo's entry for the Sanremo Music Festival 2025 with the song "La mia parola".
 They placed 18th in the contest.

 Guè's tenth album, Tropico del Capricorno, was released on 10 January 2025.
 It was promoted by the singles "Oh mamma mia" and "Meravigliosa".

+In 2026, he released his fifth mixtape "Fast Life 5: Audio Luxury", entirely produced by Cooking Soul, featuring some international artists such as Freddie Gibbs, Larry June and Cypress Hill's founder B-Real, but also a lot of Italian well-known and emerging artists, focusing on sound quality, with references to genres such as Jazz Rap and Neo-Soul.